TylerAuer/cheat-sheets-and-tutorials/notes-git.md

 - Best practice to `$ git pull` before `$ git push`
 - Can issue (most) git commands from anywhere in the directory
 - Using git to rename (`$ git mv old_name.ext new_name.ext`) helps git recognize that the file is renamed.
 If you use the file system it will think a file was deleted and then a new file was created.
+- If you are working on a feature branch but the master branch has advanced, you can `rebase` the master changes into your branch to incorporate the changes without merging

 ## Key Terms
 - Repositories